GenABEL-Project/OmicABEL/src/reshuffle/README.txt

 Parameters:

-For the first it should be file name withiut iout and out extensions:
+For the first it should be file name without iout and out extensions:
 	(--B_eigen_1000)
 	if your files are B_eigen.iout and B_eigen.out